aprem01/GuideDog/README.md

 **Existing Smartphone Apps** generally require manual activation for each scan and don't provide continuous, automatic protection.

 We saw an opportunity: nearly every visually impaired person already carries a powerful computer in their pocket.
 Modern smartphones have cameras, speakers, vibration motors, and enough processing power to run machine learning models.
-We built BlindGuide to take advantage of this existing hardware.
+We built GuideDog to take advantage of this existing hardware.

 ---

 ## Our Solution

-BlindGuide AI acts like a digital guide dog.
+GuideDog AI acts like a digital guide dog.
 Once activated, it continuously monitors the environment through the phone's camera and automatically warns users about obstacles before they encounter them.

 The key insight behind our design is that blind users need protection, not just information on demand.
 Previous apps required users to manually trigger a scan, which meant they had to already suspect danger was present.
-BlindGuide flips this model by assuming the user wants constant protection and only asking them to interact when they want additional details.
+GuideDog flips this model by assuming the user wants constant protection and only asking them to interact when they want additional details.

 ### Core Principles